Konamiman/Nestor80/docs/LanguageReference.md

 The above is true when linking one single relocatable file; when linking two or more it's a bit more complicated since `ORG` refer to the starting address of each segment _in each program_.
 See "Writing relocatable code" for the full details.

-ℹ️ The build type is by default selected automatically based on what instructions are found (or not found) before the first `ORG` instruction in the source code.
+💡 The build type is by default selected automatically based on what instructions are found (or not found) before the first `ORG` instruction in the source code.
 See "Absolute and relocatable code".

 ### PAGE (SUBPAGE 🆕, $EJECT)